legoraft/simple-survival-tweaks/README.md

 If you have any bug reports or a suggestion for the mod leave them [here](https://github.com/LegoRaft/simple-survival-tweaks/issues)

 ### Dependencies
-Simple survival tweaks doesn't require any other mods.
+Simple survival tweaks requires the [Fabric API](https://modrinth.com/mod/fabric-api)

 ### Build